akb825/DeepSea/README.md

 > **Note:** When building on Linux, the freetype, harfbuzz, and SDL libraries aren't installed with the pre-built library packages since they are installed on nearly all Linux systems already.
 The development packages for these libraries must be installed when building DeepSea.
 In the case of Ubuntu, the `libfreetype6-dev`, `libharfbuzz-dev`, and `libsdl2-dev` should be installed.
 The `libgl1-mesa-dev` package is also required to compile the OpenGL backend.

-> **Note:** When updating on Windows, it's recommended to first run `git pull` followed by running `update.sh -m` instead of using `update.sh -a` for both steps.
-This is because Windows will lock the `update.sh` script when running it, causing errors if git attempts to update the script while it's running.
+> **Note:** When updating on Windows, possible running `update.sh -a` will fail if the `update.sh` script was updated due to file locking.
+If this happens, run `git pull` manually before calling into the update script.

 # Platforms